shubheshswain91/Google_Cloud_Platform/15_GSP510/tasks.md

 6. Navigate to the external load balancer IP address of the service, and you should see the following text returned by the service:
 Hello, world!
 Version: 2.0.0 Hostname: helloweb-6fc7476576-cvv5f **Note:** It may take a few minutes for the webpage to load.

-Click **Check my progress** to verify the objective.

-Containerize your code and deploy it onto the cluster

 ## Congratulations!